Syntactic sugar

 In computer science, syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express.
 It makes the language "sweeter" for human use: things can be expressed more clearly, more concisely, or in an alternative style that some may prefer.
 Syntactic sugar is usually a shorthand for a common operation that could also be expressed in an alternate, more verbose, form: The programmer has a choice of whether to use the shorter form or the longer form, but will usually use the shorter form since it is shorter and easier to type and read.

-For example, many programming languages provide special syntax for referencing and updating array elements.
-Abstractly, an array reference is a procedure of two arguments: an array and a subscript vector, which could be expressed as get_array(Array, vector(i,j)).
-Instead, many languages provide syntax such as Array[i,j].
-Similarly an array element update is a procedure consisting of three arguments, for example set_array(Array, vector(i,j), value), but many languages also provide syntax such as Array[i,j] = value.
+For example, in the Python programming language it's possible to get a list element at a given index using the syntax list_variable.__getitem__(index), but this is frequently shortened to list_variable[index] which could be considered simpler and easier to read, despite having identical behavior.
+Similarly, list_variable.__setitem__(index, value) is frequently shortened to list_variable[index] = value.

 A construct in a language is syntactic sugar if it can be removed from the language without any effect on what the language can do: functionality and expressive power will remain the same.

 Language processors, including compilers and static analyzers, often expand sugared constructs into their more verbose equivalents before processing, a process sometimes called "desugaring".